dsidirop/pfUI-quickcast/README.md

   <br/>- This flavour is meant to be used mainly when healing boss-fights that necessitate tank swaps, in which case you want your heals to land automatically on the tank that the boss is currently
   attacking at any given moment.<br/>

-  <br/>- You can combine this flavour with others so that it will do the right thing depending on whether you mouse-hover a friendly target or a enemy one.<br/>
+  <br/>- You can combine this flavour with others so that it will do the right thing depending on whether you mouse-hover a friendly target or an enemy one.<br/>

   ```
   -- you can bind this macro to your scroll-wheel-up/down for effective spam healing via mouse-hover